| Old

 John Steuart Curry Boyhood Home and Museum

-Original John Steuart Curry painting
+Original John Steuart Curry painting in the museum

 Windmill still operates a pump circulating water